adastradev/data-ingestion-agent/README.md

 ### Query Preview Mode

-Prior to sending any data, you can run the following docker command to examine each query for the specified integration type.
+Prior to sending any data, you can run the following Docker command to examine each query for the specified integration type.
 No data is sent to the destination using this command.
 Upon completion of a preview command, the container will cease to run.

 ```sh
 docker run -i \